 The history of shortbread goes back to at least the 12th century and originally started life as ‘biscuit bread’; biscuits that were made from left-over bread dough that was sometimes sweetened and dried out in the oven to form a hard, dry rusk.
 Over time the leavening was lost and exchanged for butter, making it an expensive fancy treat that was only bought for celebrations such as Christmas and Hogsmanay (Scottish New Year).
 There are similar ‘breads’ outside of Scotland such as Shrewsbury cakes and Goosnagh cakes.

-So what's a new recipe for Shortbread?
-Here's one for Chocolate Shortbread Hearts from Melissa Clark that appeared in the New York Times!
-You can make it today for National Shortbread Day or save this recipe for Valentine's Day!
+So for today's Shortbread Holiday, here's a recipe for Chocolate Shortbread Hearts from Melissa Clark that appeared in the New York Times several years ago.
+You can make it today for National Shortbread Day or bookmark this recipe for Valentine's Day!

 CHOCOLATE SHORTBREAD HEARTS